tindn/tindn.github.io/_posts/2017-02-15-twilio-app-with-nancyfx,-dotnetcore-on-ubuntu.markdown

 port you configured with nginx.
 12. Go to your twilio account page, go to **Phone Numbers** page, and select the phone number you want to use with this app.
-Under **Messaging**, there's an option to specify when a message comes in.
-Specify the url and path we setup to receive the POST request.
+Under **Messaging**, there's an option to specify the url for when a message comes in.
 In my case, it was http://lily.tindnguyen.com/twilio.
 13. And there you have it, a working .NET app talking to and listening to Twilio, written on the lightweight NancyFx.
 From this basic app, the sky is the limit with what you can do.